A Simple Task List for Adults

 The Button

-• Green when they are not yet due
+• Green when the task is not yet due

-• Yellow on the day they are due
+• Yellow on the day it is due

 type: custom:button-card